ichard26/ichard26.github.io/content/about.md

 I'm a hobby Python developer who writes command line tooling, but I dabble in C and front-end web development from time to time.
 When I'm not doing development work, I like to take photographs, go for walks .. or both at the same time! 📷

-This website exists as a place to put my programming and open-source software ramblings.
-I'm just doing this for fun, and there are no hard rules for what I will publish here.

-Oh... and one more thing.
-You should know that I like flowers. ✿

 ## Open Source Software (OSS)